glanzkaiser/glanzshamzs/ProjectChrono/Readme.md

 You don't need to compile in all of the object files for irrlicht (these are already included in libirrlicht.a), so you only need to link against the library that has already been compiled.

+#### -IPATH

+directive tells the compiler to look in PATH for include files

+#### -LPATH

-The -IPATH directive tells the compiler to look in PATH for include files the -LPATH directive tells the compiler to look in PATH for library files
+directive tells the compiler to look in PATH for library files

 #### -I$(IRRLICHT_PATH)/include